FAQ

 Leveraging these W3C-defined tools avoids vendor lock-in, interoperability constraints, and data aggregation within a central entity.

-Here is a short video about the DSCSA ATP Credentialing.
+Watch a short video about DSCSA ATP Credentialing.

 • Verifiable Credentials are effectively electronic proofs similar to credentials we use in everyday life, such as your driving license giving assurance that you are able to drive properly.